A CPA’s advice for scaling your property management business

 Deciding to deliberately systematize your business allows you to take a hard look at how you run your company and work directly on improving it.
 It allows you to ask tough questions and visualize the “perfect” way to run your business.

 For our clients, that “perfect” business is one that’s fully automated.
-That means using property management software like Buildium that offers resident and client portals and a bill-pay solution, a contractor solution, and an accounting solution all in one place.
+That means using property management software such as Buildium that offers resident and owner portals and a bill-pay solution, a contractor solution, and an accounting solution all in one place.
 It means building in triggers and tasks so that your employees know what to do and when, while also allowing you to monitor the completion of such tasks.

 As our clients implement better systems for their business, they find that they have more free time.
 The business will begin to run itself, and the owners can focus almost entirely on growth instead.